OpenST/ost-wallet-sdk-react-native/README.md

 ```
 After updating the SDK, please delete `ostwalletrnsdk` using the **Remove References** option and add it back by following [this step](./documentation/ios_setup.md#5-add-additional-sdk-files).

 ## SDK Usage
 * Initialize the SDK
 * Subscribe to events
 * Implement `OstWalletWorkFlowCallback` for a workflow
 * Execute workflow

 ### Initializing the SDK
-You must initialize the SDK before start using it.
+You must initialize the SDK before using it.
 > Initialize the SDK in using BASE_URL (OST Platform endpoint) inside App.js `constructor()` method.

 ```javascript